sofiboccadoro/introductoryProgramAltimetrik/README.md

 ##  Hey there!
 My name is Sofia Boccadoro.

 I aspire to be a Design-Minded Front-End Developer by enriching tech ideas with my creativity!
-So through out my journey in Becomeing a Front End Developer with Altimetrik - 2nd Edition, this will be my repository.
+So through out my journey in Becoming a Front End Developer with Altimetrik - 2nd Edition, this will be my repository.

 ## Table of Contents